Pevicsanch/project-data-of-the-territorial-division-of-Barcelona/README.md

 _____

-+ Access data through the API.
++ Webscraping to get the urls
 + obtain the pdf files for each of the neighborhoods
 + Extract indicators from pdf files
 + Create a database with the extracted information